Wild Horses (Rolling Stones song): Release and legacy

 The song appears on a handful of the Rolling Stones' concert DVDs: Bridges to Babylon Tour '97–98 (1998), Rolling Stones - Four Flicks (2003), and The Biggest Bang (2007).

+Upon its single release, Record World said that this "beautiful stylistic shift of gears will go directly to top".
+Billboard said that the Stones have "a potent followup to their 'Brown Sugar' smash in this change-of-pace rock ballad material."

 Jagger's ex-wife, Jerry Hall, has named "Wild Horses" as her favourite Rolling Stones song.

 "Wild Horses" figures prominently in the films Adaptation (2002) and Camp (2003).
-On television, the song was played during Parks and Recreation in the episode "Li'l Sebastian" (S3: E16) as background music to Li'l Sebastian's memorial service, during the Season 1 finale of Bojack Horseman in the episode "Later", and in Episode 11, Season 5, "Victory Smoke" of Billions.
+On television, Alyson Michalka sang the song in episode "Fancy Dan" (S1: E16) of Hellcats in 2011.
+The song was played during Parks and Recreation in the episode "Li'l Sebastian" (S3: E16) as background music to Li'l Sebastian's memorial service, during the Season 1 finale of BoJack Horseman in the episode "Later", and in Episode 11, Season 5 of Billions, "Victory Smoke".

 An instrumental version of the song is featured during the end credits of Martin Scorsese's Rolling Stones documentary film Shine a Light (2008).